MrCHB1/Kiva-Modded/README.md

 - 256 key support, as well as dynamic key range option (animating between 88 and 128 keys depending on the notes on screen)
 - 2 different keyboard designs, as well as option to disable keyboard

+## Modded Features
+- Customizable Accent Color
+- (Soon) BPM info
+- (Soon) Customizable Text Color/Font

 ## Installation
-You can download the latest version of Kiva for Windows 64-bit using the [installer](https://github.com/arduano/Kiva/releases/latest/download/KivaInstaller.exe).
-An internet connection is required.
+You can download the latest version of Kiva for Windows 64-bit by downloading through the releases.
+The .exe file should be contained within the .zip file.
-Kiva has **fully automatic updates**, downloading the update in the background and installing it automatically next time the program restarts.
-If you wish to opt out from auto updates, use the [portable version](https://github.com/arduano/Kiva/releases/latest/download/KivaPortable.zip).

 DirectX 11 is required for the program to run, which you can find [here](https://www.microsoft.com/en-us/download/details.aspx?id=17431).